dvidelabs/flatcc/doc/binary-format.md

 Uoffsets add their content to their address and are positive while a tables offset to its vtable is signed and is substracted.
-A vtables element is added to the soffset location to originally pointed to the vtable, i.e. the start of the referring table.
+A vtables element is added to the start of the table referring to the vtable.

-Schema :
+Schema (eclectic.fbs) :

         namespace Eclectic;